Posted in

 Transportation to Winter Shelters

-Reaching a shelter can be difficult during extreme weather.
-Many cities partner with transportation agencies or nonprofit organizations to offer:
+Getting to a shelter can be hard during severe weather.
+That’s why many cities work with transportation services or nonprofits to offer:

 For information about transportation, call 211 or your city’s emergency management office.